BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Material Groups/Woods/Chipboard.md

  - Made from 2x3mm timber chips.
  - Weak, flexible and poor durability.
- - Used with a service veneer for flat-pack furniture
+ - Used with a surface veneer for flat-pack furniture